ietf-gitwg/using-github/draft-ietf-git-using-github.md

 document.

-Although the operation of IRTF Research Groups can be similar in function to Working Groups, this document only directly addresses the needs Working Groups.
+Although the operation of IRTF Research Groups can be similar in function to Working Groups, this document only directly addresses the needs of Working Groups.
 However, other groups may draw inspiration for GitHub use from the contents herein.